keboola/component-cnb-exchange-rates/component_config/component_long_description.md

-**Central bank exchange rate fixing**
+**Central Bank Exchange Rate Fixing**

-Exchange rates of commonly traded currencies are declared every working day after 2.30 p.m. and are valid for the current working day and, where relevant, the following Saturday, Sunday or public holiday.
+Exchange rates for commonly traded currencies are published every working day after 2:30 p.m. and are valid for that working day and, where applicable, the following Saturday, Sunday, or public holiday.